satbirmalhi/Django-Website-Project/README.md

 ## How to install Login and Logout app
   1. Migration of Database: Run : `python manage.py migrate`
   2. Create directory in templates folder for html files of account app : `mkdir accounts`
-    * cd into the accounts director and create html file for login/logout: `touch log.html`
+    * cd into the accounts director and create html file for login/logout: `touch login.html`
   3. Go into "MathMeUp/apps/accounts" and create a urls file: `touch urls.py`

-  5. Add these code in urls file of MathMeup website folder folder
-    ```path("accounts/", include("MathMeUp_website.apps.accounts.urls")),```
-  5. paste these codes into urls.py file
+  4. Paste these codes into urls.py file

   ```
   from django.urls import path
   from . import views